 The WLMCD maintains a water intake structure and associated channel within the normal conservation pool of Waurika Reservoir.
 Over the course of its life, these structures have become clogged with sediment.
-The WLMCD proposes to dredge this material, deposit it outside of the reservoir on WLMCD property, and refurbish and enhance the water intake facility.
+The WLMCD proposes to dredge this material and deposit it outside of the reservoir.
 The proposed maintenance dredging and associated activities will not affect normal operation of the reservoir.
-Permission to temporarily occupy and alter portions of the Waurika Lake Project has been granted by the Tulsa District in order to accomplish this goal.
+In order to accomplish this goal, permission to temporarily occupy and alter portions of the Waurika Lake Project is being requested from the Tulsa District.

-An environmental assessment was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, as amended, including guidelines in 33 Code of Federal Regulations, Part 230, Policy and Procedures for Implementing NEPA.
-It was determined this action is not a major federal action which would significantly affect the quality of the human environment, and an environmental impact statement will not be prepared.
+A draft environmental assessment was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, as amended, including guidelines in 33 Code of Federal Regulations, Part 230, Policy and Procedures for Implementing NEPA.
+It has been determined from the referenced environmental assessment that the project will have no significant adverse impact on the natural or human environment.